Version française

 Virtual tour

-My approach is neither utilitarian nor journalistic.
-It is purely artistry.
+My intention is neither utilitarian, journalistic nor scientific.
+My approach is purely poetic; I express my travel impressions through images or words.
 In a video game, I keep my real photographic habits.
 I live my journey without being riveted behind my lens.
 Sometimes I don’t even have the time – or the desire – to take photographs.
 For instance, in the masterpieces developed by Rockstar Games (GTA 4 and Red Dead Redemption 1), I simply didn’t have the “photo reflex”, too absorbed by the universe and the scenario.

 Exploration with no constraints